Two and three point functions in real singlet and complex doublet scalar model: Technical Details

-One of the goals is to probe the behavior of the Yukawa vertex in the parameter space.
+One of the goals is to extract the representative functions of the Yukawa vertex using ML.
 Hence, the vertex was computed for every investigated set of parameters and in the entire two dimensional plane instead of limited field momentum settings \cite{Maas:2013aia}.
-However, the scalar field momentum is restricted to the time direction while allowing one of the two Higgs fields to have momentum values in the plane.
+However, to increase time efficiency while maintaining generality, the scalar field momentum is restricted to the time direction while allowing one of the two Higgs fields to have momentum values in the plane.
 The other Higgs field acquires the momentum dictated by the conservation principle as is apparent in equation \ref{eq:unrenormalizedYukawadef1}.
 The renormalized form of the vertex differs by a multiplicative constant which is calculated by the renormalization condition $\Gamma(\mu,\nu,-\mu-\nu)=\lambda$, with $\mu$ and $\nu$ being the field momentum values at the renormalization point.
 Hence, the renormalized vertex is given by the